Finance and Administrative Services Fred Podesta, Director

 Claims for damages against the City must be filed with the City Clerk's Office within the applicable statute of limitations.
 Claims must be filed on the official Claim for Damages form.
 Visit the City's Filing a Damage Claim website to learn more.

 In accordance with the City of Seattle's commitment to an open and responsive process for public disclosure, we've assembled resources for requesting City records.
-Visit our Public Disclosure website to learn more.
+Visit our Public Records Request Center to learn more.

 The Seattle Animal Shelter was founded in 1972 to protect public safety and enforce all animal-related ordinances for the City of Seattle.
 In addition to our primary role, we care for the abandoned, abused and orphaned animals of Seattle.
 To fulfill our dual missions, we provide eight core services:

 - Investigate animal cruelty, neglect and abuse.

 - License all cats, dogs, potbellied pigs and pygmy goats.

 - Care for the city's lost and unwanted animals.

 - Administer a low-cost spay and neuter clinic.

 FAS ensures all businesses operating in Seattle are properly licensed.
 If you need to get, renew or cancel a Seattle business license tax certificate, or for general business licensing information, visit our Licenses website.

 FAS also ensures all businesses operating in Seattle are paying required business and occupation taxes.
 The Seattle business license tax is applied to the gross revenue that businesses earn.
 Visit our Business License Tax website for information about the tax and to pay your taxes online.